-In addition, TKIP provides the following to prevent chop-chop attack [28]:
+In addition, TKIP provides the following to prevent chop-chop attacks [28]:

 1. If the AP receives a correct, but it’s out of order (lower value for the TSC counter), so the AP discards it.

 2. If the client receives a packet with a correct checksum however when he verifies the MIC and the verification fails, an attack is assumed, and the AP is notified by sending a MIC failure report frame.